SCLemon/pinn-web/README.md

+# PINNs Development
-# Research on Using PINNs for Complex Physical Problems: Development of a Code-Free Cloud Platform for Computation and Visualization!
+Research on Using PINNs for Complex Physical Problems: Development of a Code-Free Cloud Platform for Computation and Visualization!